mia-platform/lc39/docs/main-entrypoint.md

 ```
 As you can see the function must be declared `async` and must be exported as the root of the module.

+## Fastify Sensible
+The `lc39` will add the [`fastify-sensible`][fastify-sensible] plugin so you will be able to use all its
+affordance in your module implementation, so httpErrors and asserts are only one call away.

 ## Custom Status Routes
 With `lc39` your service will automatically inherit **two** fixed routes for getting infomation on the
 service: